Care Act Advocacy

-The Care Act (2014) provides a new legal framework for social care for adults (and children in some specific cases).
+The Care Act, 2014 provides a legal framework for social care for adults (and children in some specific cases).
 Among the key provisions of the Act, a new statutory provision for Independent Advocacy is outlined for those who are eligible.

 Who needs a Care Act Advocate?